The pandemic kicked cars off some streets. 2022 could be the year they’re banned permanently

 On the corner of 9th Avenue and Little West 12th Street in Manhattan, a large hexagonal steel planter holds a burst of succulents, ferns, and grasses.
 Hidden beneath its 2,000 pounds worth of soil and plants are specially designed wheels that allow the planter to do something magical.
-At a specific time each day, city workers come to the neighborhood and roll this planter and others like it out into the street, blocking traffic.
+At a specific time each day, this planter and others like it are rolled out into the street, blocking traffic.

 The planters are part of a new and permanent effort in the Meatpacking District to give streets more than the single purpose of moving cars.
 Installed in June, the planters both close and open the street, blocking vehicular traffic and clearing the space for pedestrians to take over.
 This act–a seeming blasphemy after decades of car-first engineering and urban planning–is a case study in how the unique conditions of the COVID-19 pandemic are carving new pathways for innovative thinking.